 Tammy Roberts, M.S., R.D., L.D., Nutrition and Health Education Specialist, Barton County, University of Missouri Extension

-According to the August, 2008 issue of Tufts University Nutrition and Health Letter, we are spending 13 billion dollars per year on foods labeled as “natural”.
-The word “natural” sounds like it might mean that the food is better for you but that isn’t necessarily the case.
+According to the August 2008 issue of Tufts University Nutrition and Health Letter, we are spending 13 billion dollars per year on foods labeled as “natural.”
+The word “natural” makes it seem like the food is better for you but that isn’t necessarily the case.

 The United States Food and Drug Administration (FDA) sets standards for the nutrition information and health claims that can be made on a food label.
 Claims made on food labels are to be truthful and not misleading.
 Still, it’s easy for some claims to be confusing.

 If a food is labeled as “natural” don’t assume that it is a healthy choice.
 It only means no artificial ingredients have been added or that the food is minimally processed.
-Look at the label closely to see how much fat, sugar, salt, vitamins, minerals and calories for a better idea of the healthfulness of the food.
+Look at the label closely to see the amount of fat, sugar, salt, vitamins, minerals and calories for a better idea of the healthfulness of the food.